ungoldman/gh-release/README.md

 | `prerelease` | publish as prerelease | false |

 Override defaults with flags ([cli](#cli)) or the `options` object ([node](#node)).

+## Standards

+Currently using http://keepachangelog.com/ as a standard CHANGELOG.md reference.

+All other standards are from npm's [package.json](https://docs.npmjs.com/files/package.json) documentation.

 ## Example